developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 ### Data Formatting

-This parameter allows special characters to be appended to acquired data, generally used for advancing the cursor or submitting data for further processing.
+**This parameter allows special characters to be appended to acquired data**, generally used for advancing the cursor or submitting acquired data for further processing.
 For example, selecting "Auto Tab" causes the cursor to move to the next field after acquired data is populated into the current field.

 **Auto Enter -** inserts the ENTER character at the end of acquired data.